-However, the biggest recommendation to discovering and healing from IBS is to figure out what is causing the reactions.
+However, the biggest recommendation for discovering and healing from IBS is to figure out what is causing the reactions.
 There are so many forms of IBS from IBS with diarrhea, constipation, or a mix of both.
-This is where the journaling comes in handy!
+This is where journaling comes in handy!
 For a while, I was treating the symptoms to prevent flare-ups, which you can read more about here.

 What exactly are FODMAPS?

-- Fermentable: This is through the process of the gut bacteria fermenting undigested carbohydrates causing gas production.
+- Fermentable: This is through the process of the gut bacteria fermenting undigested carbohydrates, causing gas production.

-- Polyols: This is sorbitol and mannitol which can be found in some fruits and vegetables, but it is mainly used as an artificial sweetener.
+- Polyols: This is sorbitol and mannitol, which can be found in some fruits and vegetables, but it is mainly used as an artificial sweetener.

 Each of these represents a different sugar that can cause digestive issues.
 Before we get too far ahead, this doesn’t mean you can never eat these foods again.
 It is a matter of reintroducing and finding which foods trigger a flare-up for you.
 You’re pretty much figuring out your body’s needs and optimizing it through your diet.